nexiality/documentation/release/nexial-core-v3.8.changelog.md

     the count of failed steps.
   - `EndLoopAfterIf(filter)`: end current loop (iteration or repeat-until) if the specified filter is matched.
 This flow control will not alter the count of failed steps.
-  - `FailAfterIf(filter)`: fail current execution if the specifie filter is matched.
+  - `FailAfterIf(filter)`: fail current execution if the specified filter is matched.
 This flow control will result in an additional count towards the total failed steps.